rudi-c/rudi-c.github.io/_posts/2017-07-14-how-to-typescript-react-phoenix.md

 Introduction
 ============

 This is a tutorial on setting up an (Elixir) Phoenix project that can be used to write React apps that use Typescript, a combination of nice things (IMO).
-Previous tutorials have been written to use [Phoenix with React](https://medium.com/@diamondgfx/phoenix-v1-1-2-and-react-js-3dbd195a880a), [Typescript with React using Webpack](http://blog.tomduncalf.com/posts/setting-up-typescript-and-react/), or [just Webpack](http://matthewlehner.net/using-webpack-with-phoenix-and-elixir/) [in Phoenix](https://lpil.uk/blog/integrating-webpack-with-phoenix/), but not all 3 together.
+Typescript makes using React nicer, with type checking instead of Previous tutorials have been written to use [Phoenix with React](https://medium.com/@diamondgfx/phoenix-v1-1-2-and-react-js-3dbd195a880a), [Typescript with React using Webpack](http://blog.tomduncalf.com/posts/setting-up-typescript-and-react/), or [just Webpack](http://matthewlehner.net/using-webpack-with-phoenix-and-elixir/) [in Phoenix](https://lpil.uk/blog/integrating-webpack-with-phoenix/), but not all 3 together.
 I ran into a few difficulties while setting it up myself so here's a guide on how to do it to make things faster for you!

 I'll try to keep this tutorial up-to-date, but the web ecosystem changes quickly and things break every few months.
 A lot of the tutorials I read are recent, but they're already out of date (e.g. written for Webpack 1).
 Let me know in the comments below if there's something to update!